holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/00_deterministic_maze/lesson_plan.md

     - Log in
         - Login format: `2023-09-05-sec5-ab`
     - Program a maze together
+        - Create a simple maze in background
-        - Show were to program sprite and background
+        - Show where to program sprite and background
         - Show pen
         - Stress initialization
     - Show videos